kaspersgit/ml_2_sql/Readme.md

 # In short
-This project tries to make the process simple enough for any SQL user to train a model, check the performance and deploy that model in SQL.
+This project tries to make the process simple enough for anyone to train a model, check the performance and deploy that model in SQL.

 ## Philosophy:
-- Automated and easy to use
+- Automated training, easy to use and clear performance metrics
 - Model written in SQL (avoid Data Science debt for a complex pipeline)
-- Explainable Boosting Machine on par with other boosted methods
+- Explainable Boosting Machine on par with other boosted methods while fully explainable

 ## Background
 An automated machine learning tool which trains, graphs performance and saves the model in SQL.
 Using interpretable ML models (from interpretML) to train models which are explainable and transparent in how they come to their prediction.
 SQL infrastructure is the only requirement to put a model into production.